 Also of interest is that Commercial Point has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Commercial Point telecommute to their jobs.
-Overall, about 16.16% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 16.16% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small village, Commercial Point doesn't have a public transportation system that people use for their commute.
+Commercial Point is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Commercial Point in 2022 was $33,828, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $135,312 for a family of four.
 However, Commercial Point contains both very wealthy and poor people as well.